Exams - coronavirus info for families of deaf childrenPublished Date: 25 May 2021

 Exams for GCSEs and A-Levels in England, Northern Ireland and Wales, and National 5s and Highers in Scotland, have been cancelled.

 What does cancelling exams mean for deaf young people?

-Though the details are still being worked out, your child will be given a grade based on teacher assessments.
+Your child will be given a grade by their school/college based on teacher assessments.

-If your child has a Teacher of the Deaf, ask them if they are involved in discussions about making sure the teacher assessments are fair.
+If your child has a Teacher of the Deaf, ask them if they have been involved in discussions about making sure the teacher assessments are fair.

 Can we challenge grades if we are not happy with them?

 Yes - in England and Wales.
 There are expected to be appeals processes in Scotland and Northern Ireland but we are still awaiting details.